germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

-This may seem normal to some, after all how many times have seen things like these in our code bases,
+This may seem normal to some, after all how many times have seen things like these in our code bases?

 {% highlight ruby %}